IBMProjectEventStore/db2eventstore-IoT-Analytics/README.md

 #### a.
 Load the notebooks in IBM Watson Studio Local

-> Note: Db2 Event Store is built with IBM Watson Studio Local
+> Note: Db2 Event Store is integrated with IBM Watson Studio Local

-The git repo includes four Jupyter Notebooks which demonstrate interacting with Db2 Event Store with Spark SQL and multiple popular data science tools.
+The git repo includes five Jupyter Notebooks which demonstrate interacting with Db2 Event Store with Spark SQL and multiple popular data science tools.

-**Importing the Notebook**
+**Importing the Notebooks**

 Use the Db2 Event Store / IBM Watson Studio Local UI to create and run the notebook.